Natural Resource Management

 • valuing, protecting and conserving our natural and cultural heritage;

-• valuing, protecting and maintaining our natural biodiversity;
+• valuing, protecting and maintaining our natural diversity;

 • ensuring there is a balance between environmental protection and economic and social development; and